Everything you need to know about pension contributions

 A13: Any lump sum pension contribution (Self Employed or AVC) must be made before the tax deadline – and the election to backdate the tax relief to the previous tax year must also be made before the tax deadline.

-The income tax return deadline for the Revenue Form 11 (Income Tax Return and Self-Assessment for the year 2022) for 2022 income is the 31st October 2023.
-For those who have registered for Revenue Online Services (ROS) and choose to file and pay their taxes online, the extended ROS deadline to file is 15th November 2023.
+The income tax return deadline for the Revenue Form 11 (Income Tax Return and Self-Assessment) is the 31st October 2024.
+For those who have registered for Revenue Online Services (ROS) and choose to file and pay their taxes online, the extended ROS deadline to file is 14th November 2024.

 The corresponding back-up documentation (e.g. Pension Tax Certificate) as evidence of the pension payment must also be provided and/or uploaded to Revenue in advance of these deadlines, depending on how you file and pay your tax return.